Monterey Charter, Sec. 6.6

 Sidewalks, curbs and gutters.
 New traffic signals, parks and community centers.
-Many such projects are made possible because of the dedicated neighborhood representatives who sit on the NCIP Committee.
-The Neighborhood and Community Improvement Program (NCIP) Committee makes numerous City projects a reality, projects that might otherwise be delayed or go unfunded.
+Many such projects are made possible because of the dedicated neighborhood representatives who sit on the Neighborhood and Community Improvement Program (NCIP) Committee.
+The NCIP Committee makes numerous City projects a reality, projects that might otherwise be delayed or go unfunded.

 What do they deal with?

 Each neighborhood's appointed representative sits on the committee.
-All representatives are nominated by their respective association and appointed by the City Council.
+All representatives are appointed by the City Council.
 NCIP members review all potential projects and recommend to the Council which should be funded.

 Community members are encouraged to propose projects each year.
 The deadline to enter submissions is early-February each year.
 Review the NCIP Project Nomination Form.